xyrusgallito/Depression_detection/README.md

 2. "CODES_ALL" folder contains all the codes written in Python using Jupyter notebook
 3. "Final_models" folder contains the final algorithm codes: hybrid models CNN-BiLSTM and VGG16-BiLSTM
 4. Exploratory_data_analysis_final.ipynb is the EDA code part of the project
-5. Extracting_and_labeling_filtering_signals_ECG.ipynb is the code for extracting data from the source
+5. Extracting_and_labeling_filtering_signals_ECG.ipynb is the code for extracting raw electrocardiogram data from the source
-6.
+6. Extracting_and_labeling_filtering_signals_EDA.ipynb is the code for extracting raw electrodermal activity from the source
+7.